Continuing to be church, whilst changing the way we do church

-We are preparing to live-stream our Services, every Sunday at 10.00 am.
+We are live-streaming our main Services, every Sunday at 10.00 am.

-We are preparing resources to give to our Lifegroups to enable them to thrive.
+We are resourcing our Lifegroups to enable them to thrive.

 We are embarking on new ways to serve those around us, especially the isolated, the lonely, the poor and the lost; we want to ensure that we are spreading only kindness.